Why I do what I do.

 I've had a lifelong interest in natural history, especially zoology.
 Why are there so many types of some animals and so few of others?
 How did animals acquire characteristics that so suit them to one environment but not others?
 Why are some animals found in one place but not another and how did they get there?
 Why do animals display an array of often bizarre behaviors?
 Why are some animals extinct?
 I came to learn that all of these questions are answered within a single scientific framework, biological evolution.
 I've since been lucky enough to play a small role in the scientific community studying animal behavior and evolutionary biology.

 After considering studying primates, fishes and whales I finally decided on studying birds.
 Birds for many people are the first, and maybe only, wild animal they see when they walk outside.
 Birds display a dazzling diversity and for many avian species their accessibility makes them more amenable to study than many other animals; such as monkeys, tuna or dolphins for example.
-Whether it's their melodic song, brilliant colors, spectacular variety, or connections to dinosaurs birds have proven to be powerful exemplars of the power of evolution to shape biological diversity.
+Whether it's their melodic song, brilliant colors, spectacular variety, or connections to dinosaurs, birds have proven to be powerful exemplars of the power of evolution to shape biological diversity.

 My research interests start with the organisms themselves but I'm also fascinated by the tools biologists employ to trace evolutionary histories and measure evolution in action.
-Virtually all of my research has made use of molecular genetic tools to peer into the lives and evolutionary history of wild animals.
-Whether as a means to assign paternity to uncover hidden mating patterns or as a marker of evolutionary relatedness among species, molecular genetics has proven invaluable in the study of evolution.
+Virtually all of my research has made use of molecular genetic tools to peer into the hidden lives and evolutionary history of wild animals.
+Whether as a means to assign paternity to uncover covert mating patterns or as a marker of relatedness among species, molecular genetics has proven invaluable in the study of evolution.

 I have a PhD in evolutionary ecology from the University of Kentucky and studied the mating system of the Yellow-breasted chat (Icteria virens) for my thesis research.
 I've been a postdoctoral fellow, assistant professor and a museum curator in zoology at Cincinnati Museum Center.
 While at the Cincinnati Museum Center I maintained concurrent adjunct appointments at several local colleges and universities, including Thomas More College, Xavier University and the University of Cincinnati.
 As of 2014 I am an assistant professor in genetics in the Department of Biological Sciences at Marshall University.
 Go herd!